EdmundsAPI/edmundsapi.github.com/api-documentation/vehicle/spec_style/v2/03_chrome/api-description.md

 ### Description

-Get TMV, TCO, Edmunds Reviews and Articles, Service Info and Dealer Ratings and Reviews by the vehicle’s [Chrome Data](http://www.chromedata.com) ID.
+Get TMV, TCO, Edmunds Reviews and Articles, Service Information and Dealer Ratings and Reviews by the vehicle’s [Chrome Data](http://www.chromedata.com) ID.
 **Chrome Data ID is an endpoint only provided to explicit partners of both [Chrome Data](http://www.chromedata.com) and Edmunds.com, please contact us to inquire.

 ### URL